coderdaudat/leo-chat/index.md

 We also use Third Party Service Providers to track and analyse Non-Personally Identifiable usage and volume statistical information from our Users to administer our application and constantly improve its quality.
 We may also publish this information for promotional purposes or as a representative audience for Advertisers.
 Please note that this is not Personally Identifiable Information, only general summaries of the activities of our Users.
 Such data is collected on our behalf, and is owned and used by us.

-5. Files Piracy

-Do not use this app to download files piracy (such as: videos, music, picture…).
-We stop providing services if it detects the deliberate acts of piracy of intellectual property.

-6. Updating and Correcting Information
+5. Updating and Correcting Information

 We believe that you should have the ability to access and edit the Personally Identifiable Information you provide us.
 You may change any of your Personally Identifiable Information by logging into your account and accessing the “Setting” section of the application, or by contacting us through “Contact”.
 We encourage you to promptly update your Personally Identifiable Information if it changes.
 You may ask to have the information on your account deleted or removed; however, because we keep track of past transactions, you cannot delete information associated with past transactions on the Application.
 In addition, in may be impossible for us to completely delete all of your information because we periodically backup information.

-7. User Choices on Collection and Use of Information
+6. User Choices on Collection and Use of Information

 As discussed above, you can always choose not to provide information, although it may be required to engage in a certain activity on the Website.

 As a condition of purchase of our products and services, we will send you Administrative and Promotional emails.
 We will send you information regarding your account activity and purchases as well as updates about our products and promotional offers.
 You cannot opt-out of Administrative Emails.
 “Administrative Emails” relate to a User’s activity on the Website, and include emails regarding a particular User’s account, requests or inquiries, and purchases of products and services.
 In contrast to Administrative Emails, however, you do have a choice with respect to Promotional Emails.
 Promotional Emails advertise our products and services, including exclusive sales and other offers, and/or the products and services of our Advertisers and Affiliates.
-If you do not want to receive Promotional Emails from us, you may elect to opt-out of receiving Promotional Emails at any time after registering by submitting a request at getcoupon.xyz/contact, or by hitting the “unsubscribe” button at the bottom of any of our e-mails.
+If you do not want to receive Promotional Emails from us, you may elect to opt-out of receiving Promotional Emails at any time after registering by submitting a request at beemob.daoducanh@gmail.com, or by hitting the “unsubscribe” button at the bottom of any of our e-mails.
 When contacting us, please indicate your name, address, email address, and what Promotional Emails you do not want to receive.

 8. Security of Information